TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 1. In the Arduino IDE, open **File** > **Examples** > **TheThingsUno** >
    **hello-world**
 2. Change your `devAddr`, `nwkSKey` and `appSKey` to the values you can find on the device page.
-If you click the `<>` on the each of the fields, their contents are shown as C-style byte buffer literal.
-You can use this to quickly copy-paste them into the followin code snippet:
+If you click the `<>` on the each of the fields on the Device page, their contents are shown as a C-style byte buffer literal which is extra handy for copy-pasting.

+Use The information show on the device page to fill in following code snippet:
 ```
 // Set your device address to your device address
 const byte devAddr[4] = { 0x19, 0xD6, 0xA9, 0x91 };